kaushtubhi46/Summer_Assignment_25113CN024/README.md

 Q26 Write a program to Recursive Fibonacci.
 Q27 Write a program to Recursive sum of digits.
 Q28 Write a program to Recursive reverse number.
+DAY8
+Q29 Write a program to Print half pyramid pattern.
+Q30 Write a program to Print number triangle.
+1
+12
+123
+1234
+12345
+Q31 Write a program to Print character triangle.
+A
+AB
+ABC
+ABCD
+ABCDE
+Q32 Write a program to Print repeated-number
+pattern.
+1
+22
+333
+4444
+55555